“The Words ‘Best Friend’ Become Redefined”

 Rory wasn’t sure just how long ago hours had bled into days.
 There were no windows in the Enclave’s maximum-security prison wing, just cold, hard stone and iron bars.
 And there were no sapient beings to listen to his story, only Ordinators, regular as clockwork, to deliver his meals, refill his tepid bathwater, and replace the rusty bedpan in the corner.

 “Fuck this.
 Fuck this.
 Fuck this.”
-At present he was banging his head against the bars of his cell, glaring down at the snug, thin rings of adamantine that encircled his wrists.
+At the moment, he was banging his head against the bars of his cell, glaring down at the snug, thin rings of adamantine that encircled his wrists.
 “Whatever you fucks are gonna do to me, just do it.
 I just wanna know she’s okay.
 Is that so much to ask?”

 He spun mid-step at the sound of footfalls approaching.
 This time, it wasn’t just Ordinators.
 He could hear the now-familiar clinking of their boots, but there was something else, too—an uneven stumping, like someone walking with a crutch or a cane.